Hong Kong’s Extradition Law is Suspended but Fight for Democracy Continues

 The recent social movement, Hong Kong’s largest ever, followed in the wake of the 2014 Umbrella Movement where activists occupied city streets for 79 days to demand universal suffrage.
 Hong Kong authorities did not meet this demand, and the mainland began to exert even more influence over the territory.

-Following the 2015 and 2016 elections, pro-democracy politicians were removed from office for violating the guidelines of swearing-in ceremony.
+Following the 2015 and 2016 elections, pro-democracy politicians were removed from office for violating the guidelines of a swearing-in ceremony.
 In addition, Umbrella Movement activists were tried and sent to prison on various charges related to the movement.

 Despite the increase of Chinese control over the region, Hong Kong still maintained its rule of law.
 The passage of the extradition law would remove that safety.